Dear Investor Challenge,

 To make life easier for future calculations I’m going to just say that 4% is the safe draw-down rate.
 Most financial advisers in SA seem to quote 6%.
 One fairly well known web personality quotes 8%, but I think she’s being overly optimistic.
 A 5% rate gives you 90% chance of not running into trouble, and I personally wouldn’t like to risk my future on anything less than a 90% success rate.
 The 4% rate should succeed at least 98% of the time.

 Okay, now that we know how much of our stash we can use every year, there’s a quick and easy formula to work out how much you need to have stashed to be rich.
-All you need to do is take your yearly expenses and multiply by 25.
+All you need to do is take your monthly expenses and multiply them by 300.
 Scary number isn’t it!
 If you’re like most people, you probably spend all of your salary.
 If you’re unlucky, even more than that thanks to those wonderful plastic rectangles in your wallet.
 It doesn’t take a genius to realise that you’ll probably never have a stash of cash (err stocks) big enough to do what you want to do every day.
 But don’t worry.
 The wonderful thing about investing is that your stash grows its own stash.
 Really quickly even.
 In fact after a few years, your stash will be growing more stash far faster than you can add to it.
 This wonderful concept is known as compound interest.
 Einstein reportedly called compounding “the most powerful force in the universe”.

 So if you want to be rich, and free to go surfing every day in 20 years’ time, all you need to do is make sure you save 44% of your net salary every month.
 Easy, that still leaves you with 56% of your net salary to spend every month.
 If you think it’s impossible, why not ask someone who earns half of what you do how they survive.
 It can be done.
 Now if that’s too slow, just save a little more.
 Doing that is a double edged sword, a bic razor with two blades if you like.
 If you save a little more, you are living on less, so the total stash you require becomes less.
 Plus since you’re saving more you reach this new smaller stash level even faster.
 So let’s hang up the tie in 10 years instead.
 All you need to do for that is to save two thirds of your paycheck.